samthebest/dump/agile-data-and-code-quality.md

 ### Summary

 The A2EM code structure and work flow model is designed to maximize Agile principles.
 Feedback loops should be many, and should be as tight as possible.
 Automatic tests allow for constant code iteration and instant technical feedback.
-Well structured code reviews on clearly defined objectives provide immediate feedback as to whether the objective has been met.
-Writting libraries with tests, and entry points with integrations tests, may feel like this slows you down, especially when direction is particularly unclear.
-Nevertheless making your exploratory work clear, testable, and repeatable and can be immediately understood by a colleague, and picked up by a colleague, thus maximizing collaboration.
-Frequent releases and interaction with stakeholders/users provide feedback on the wider picture and to ensure the project cannot deviate too far from what stakeholders/users have in mind.
-These feedback loops allow for *greater exploration* and *faster* changes in direction.
+Well structured code reviews on clearly defined objectives provide immediate feedback as to whether the objective have been met.
+Writting libraries with tests and entry points with integrations tests, even when doing exploratory work, means your work is clear, repeatable, scientific and easily transferable to a colleague.
+Frequent releases and interaction with stakeholders provide feedback on the wider picture and ensure the project cannot deviate too far from what stakeholders have in mind.
+These feedback loops allow for *greater* exploration and *faster* changes in direction.